 Below are details of current vacancies

-We are seeking a dynamic and experienced Executive Director to work under the overall direction of the Managing Director in furthering the mission of Music in Offices.
-The newly appointed Executive Director will be responsible for day-to-day management of MIO’s staff, office and operations, and will help shape the future strategy of MIO (now in it’s 10th year).
+We are seeking a passionate and dedicated Executive Assistant to work under the Managing Director in a newly-created full-time role at Music in Offices (MIO).
+The appointed person will be responsible for the day-to-day administration of MIO’s clients, office and operations, and work closely with the MD to develop and maintain existing relationships.

 Specific duties include the following:

-To build and maintain relationships with MIO’s partner orchestras, charities, members, clients and suppliers.
+-To establish and maintain excellent relationships with MiO’s partner orchestras, charities, members, clients and suppliers

-To develop the community amongst MIO members and staff by initiating meet ups, drinks events and music events.
+-To help develop the community amongst MiO members and staff by coordinating events, meet-ups and drinks events

-Close working relationship with the MD and Chairs of Boards.
+-Close working relationship with the MD and other team members

-Representing MIO at concerts, HR events, benefits fairs, lunch&learn talks, as needed.
+-Representing MIO at concerts, HR events, benefits fairs, as required

 Skills and Knowledge required:

-Social media proficient (active and correct use of LinkedIn/twitter/fb).
+-Social media proficient (active and correct use of LinkedIn/twitter/facebook)

-Must be used to working to very high-standards of delivery.
+-Used to working to very high standards of delivery

 Terms of employment

-Please send your CV and a statement of 500/750 words outlining why you want to work for MIO and how you meet the specification.
+Please send your CV and a statement of 500 words outlining why you want to work for MiO and how you meet the specification.
 Please also supply contact details for two referees.